-- ESX uses three memory management mechanisms page sharing, ballooning, and swapping to dynamically reduce the amount of machine physical memory required for each virtual machine. - Page Sharing: ESX uses a proprietary technique to transparently and securely share memory pages between virtual machines, thus eliminating redundant copies of memory pages.
+- ESX uses four memory management mechanisms-page sharing, ballooning, swapping, and memory compression-to dynamically reduce the amount of machine physical memory required for each virtual machine. - Page Sharing: ESX uses a proprietary technique to transparently and securely share memory pages between virtual machines, thus eliminating redundant copies of memory pages.
 Page sharing is used by default regardless of the memory demands on the host system. - Ballooning: If the virtual machine's memory usage approaches its memory target, ESX uses ballooning to reduce that virtual machine's memory demands.
-Using a VMware-supplied vmmemctl module installed in the guest operating system as part of VMware Tools suite, ESX can cause the guest to relinquish the memory pages it considers least valuable.
+Using a VMware-supplied vmmemctl module installed in the guest operating system as part of VMware Tools suite, ESX can cause the guest operating system to relinquish the memory pages it considers least valuable.
 Ballooning provides performance closely matching that of a native system under similar memory constraints.
-To use ballooning, the guest operating system must be configured with sufficient swap space. - Swapping: If ballooning fails to sufficiently limit a virtual machine's memory usage, ESX also uses host-level swapping to forcibly reclaim memory from a virtual machine.
-Because this will swap out active pages, it can cause virtual machine performance to degrade significantly.
+To use ballooning, the guest operating system must be configured with sufficient swap space. - Swapping: If the host free memory gets very low, ESX uses host-level swapping to forcibly reclaim memory from a virtual machine.
+Because this might swap out active pages, it can cause virtual machine performance to degrade significantly.